Wasp (novel): Reception

 Mail would be examined, and all suspicious parcels would be taken apart in a blast-proof room.
 There'd be a city-wide search with radiation-detectors for the component parts of a fission bomb.
 Civil defence would be alerted in readiness to cope with a mammoth explosion that might or might not take place.
 Anyone on the streets who walked with a secretive air and wore a slightly mad expression would be arrested and hauled in for questioning.

 While letter bombs and small nuclear weapons were not unheard-of in 1957, the book anticipates the bombing campaigns of the Troubles from the late 60s and the fear of nuclear terrorism from the mid-70s.

+Historical data

+Although depicted as futuristic by virtue of travel between (and war between) multiple words, most of the features of the Sirian society are one-for-one copies of human societies known to the author.
+Inasmuch as the story describes details of daily life, transportation, urban structure, technology, media, the underworld, shipping, bureaucracy, and so on, it supplies historians with descriptive data showing what values English-speaking society held in the mid-1950s.